-One of the most important responsibilities of safeguarding Aquatic installations is to ensure proper disinfection methods are used for bathers.
+Proper disinfection systems for bathers is one of the most important responsibilities of safeguarding Aquatic installations.
 A properly disinfected pool is one that has algae and other organisms under control and the chance of infection transmission is minimal.

 What is the typical process for disinfecting a pool, spa or aquatics facility?